svmanohar/School_District_Analysis/README.md

 | Scores by Type: Before | ![type_before](Resources/scores_by_type_before.png) |
 | Scores by Type: After  | ![type_after](Resources/scores_by_type_after.png)   |

-- Conclusion:
+- Conclusion: No changes were seen in the before & after reports
 --------------------------------------

 ## Summary

-Four major changes between the original analysis and the updated analysis
+**Four major changes between the original analysis and the updated analysis:**

--
+- The updated analysis' 9th grade data in the Math and Reading Scores by Grade DataFrames are now removed and replaced with NaN
--
+- The total number of students in the district decreased from 39,170 to 38,709 due to the exclusion of THS' 9th grade data
--
+- Almost all scores in the district summary after slightly lower than the original analysis, but not enough to provide a significant signal
--
+- The overall passing percentage of Thomas High School dropped from 90.95%  to 90.63%